MohammadHossanICT/ChallangeDemo/README.md

 <img width="300" alt="Screenshot 2023-10-23 at 21 21 23" src="https://github.com/MohammadHossanICT/ChallangeDemo/assets/100123501/57df0601-8973-4709-81fc-582bf1e5c3bd">

 **Accessibility:** I have tested the accessibility into a simulator .
 To test the accessibility , we need to  select the Accessibility inspector and select the simulator and start the navigation.
-Here is the screenshot.
 Here is the screenshot when the tube line and service update with accessibility voice over.

 <img width="300" alt="Screenshot 2023-10-23 at 21 17 45" src="https://github.com/MohammadHossanICT/ChallangeDemo/assets/100123501/93ea62e5-eade-46d6-8f3b-aeb740c181ca">